yoramterleth/uiglaciology/content/4-UIdaho.md

 Below is a list of tasks and activities that will help keep your time in grad school on track, and operating smoothly.

 ## On arriving at UI
-- Get your VandalCard/student ID card.
+- Get your VandalCard/student ID card (typically in the Pitman center).
-- Get your VandalCard set up for entry after-hours to McClure.
+- Get your VandalCard set up for entry after-hours to McClure (talk to Renee).
 - Get your lab key from Renee.
 - Complete mandatory trainings on BbLearn (Defensive Driving, Lab Safety, Safety Matters, etc.).
-    -Speak to Renee about which courses are required.
+    - Speak to Renee about which courses are required.

 ### Other helpful info
 - Full-time grad student status is defined by registering for a minimum of 9 credits.
     - Work with Tim to build a class schedule/outline.
-- If new to GitHub, this guide (https://guides.github.com/activities/hello-world/) is an excellent resource to get started.
+- If new to GitHub, [this guide](https://guides.github.com/activities/hello-world/) is an excellent resource to get started.

 ## In April of your first year
 - Form a committee to help guide you through your graduate career.